 The reduced levels of nasal NO in patients with PCD may be related to alterations in nasal nitric oxide synthetase (NOS) activity, increased consumption of NO by superoxide anions, obstruction of the paranasal sinuses inhibiting release of NO into the nasal passages, or hypoplasia or agenesis of the paranasal sinuses reducing NO production .
 Gene expression studies in nasal biopsy samples from patients with PCD found reduced mRNA levels of the inducible isoform NOS2, which localizes to the apical part of nasal epithelial cells, compared with patients with secondary ciliary dysfunction .
 NOS2 gene expression in these biopsies correlated with nasal NO levels.
 Gene expression of the endothelial isoform NOS3, which is associated with the ciliary basal microtubule membrane, was not reduced.
 In contrast, a separate report confirmed low levels of NO in nasal and exhaled breath condensates of 15 children with PCD, but found the level of breakdown products (including nitrite) was not low, suggesting that overall NOS activity is not diminished .

-●High speed videomicroscopy – For HSVM, the respiratory epithelial cells are rapidly transferred to an isotonic saline solution and examined in the living state.
-HSVM with beat frequency measurement is used to determine whether cilia have normal coordination, beat frequency, and beat pattern.
+●High speed videomicroscopy analysis – For HSVA, the respiratory epithelial cells are rapidly transferred to an isotonic saline solution and examined in the living state.
+HSVA with beat frequency measurement is used to determine whether cilia have normal coordination, beat frequency, and beat pattern.
 Slowing ciliary motion by cooling the specimen may help reveal abnormal waveforms .
-The clinical usefulness of these tests has increased, as their accuracy in distinguishing between primary and secondary ciliary dyskinesia has improved [66,89,90].
+For equivocal or abnormal results, repeating the ciliary beat frequency and pattern assessment after air-liquid interface culture improves the accuracy of HSVA [24,86].
+The clinical usefulness of these tests has increased, as their accuracy in distinguishing between primary and secondary ciliary dyskinesia has improved [67,87,88].

-●Transmission electron microscopy – TEM analysis is performed when the diagnosis is uncertain after high speed video microscopy, but may also be performed to identify the type of ciliary abnormality [48,79,91].
+●Transmission electron microscopy – TEM analysis is performed when the diagnosis is uncertain after high speed video microscopy, but may also be performed to identify the type of ciliary abnormality [49,80,89].
+TEM can be diagnostic if hallmark ciliary ultrastructural defects are identified .
+However, TEM can be normal in approximately 10 to 20 percent of patients with PCD, so TEM should not be relied upon as a single diagnostic test .

 For electron microscopy, the fresh biopsy is immersed in a glutaraldehyde solution and further processed for ultrastructural investigation.
 Cross-sections of the cilia (at least 30 sections containing >60 high-quality cilia images is desirable) are examined to identify specific defects or normal ultrastructure (figure 1 and image 2) .
 The diversity in ciliary ultrastructure among different patients with the same clinical symptoms is due to the fact that the immotile-cilia syndrome is a heterogeneous disease, and the underlying defect may reside in any of a great number of ciliary genes.